Find a Lender-Approved Local Conveyancer in Penyffordd

 • Capper & Jones, Old Bank Chambers, 1 King Street, Mold, Flintshire, CH7 1LA

-• Ordering Penyffordd conveyancing searches for the property
+• Carrying out Penyffordd searches with respect to the property

-• Reviewing replies given by the owner to pre-exchange enquiries
+• Considering the replies given by the vendor to pre-exchange enquiries

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.